Double Jeopardy: To Be Black and Female

-"Double Jeopardy: To Be Black and Female" is a 1969 Feminist pamphlet written by Frances M. Beal that critiques capitalism, reproductive rights, as well as social politicalization and its effects on the Black women identity and community.
+"Double Jeopardy: To Be Black and Female" is a 1969 feminist pamphlet written by Frances M. Beal that critiques capitalism, reproductive rights, as well as social politicalization and its effects on the Black women identity and community.
 Beal's essay talks about the misconceptions and troubles that occur when trying to analyze the role of a Black woman in society.
+More specifically, the pamphlet seeks to analyze, explain, and apply the specific discrimination and oppression Black women face in society at the intersection of both their gender and race.
 The pamphlet covers many different aspects of life and the levels of oppression placed upon Black women in the areas of capitalism, race, and gender.
+Moreover, her article dives into her analysis of the term "double jeopardy" and the compounded oppression faced by Black women is linked to their race and gender.
+Additionally, the pamphlet includes principles outlined by the Third World Women's Alliance (TWWA).

-Additionally, the pamphlet includes principles outlined by The Third World Women’s Alliance (TWWA).
-In 1970 the pamphlet was revised then published in The Black Woman, an anthology edited by Toni Cade Bambara in 1970.
+In 1970, the pamphlet was revised, then published in The Black Woman, an anthology edited by Toni Cade Bambara in 1970.
 A revised version was included in the 1970 anthology Sisterhood is Powerful: An Anthology of Writings From The Women's Liberation Movement, edited by Robin Morgan.

 Frances M. Beal

-Frances M. Beal is a Black Feminist and activist.
-Her work focuses on civil rights, racial justice, peace and women’s rights.
+Frances M. Beal is a Black feminist and activist.
+Her work focuses on civil rights, racial justice, peace and women's rights.
 In 1958, she joined the NAACP, which began her journey in political activism.
 She then studied at the Sorbonne in France as a young woman.
 She was heavily influenced by the opposition students faced based on the colonial status of Algeria.
 She worked with the Student Nonviolent Coordinating Committee (SNCC) in the early 1960s.
-In 1968, she founded the Black Women’s Liberation Committee for the SNCC, which became the Third World Women’s Alliance.
-Beal is also a writer and has provided foundational writing to Black Feminist Thought.
-Some of her publications include "Slave of a Slave No More: Black Women in Struggle" and "The Making of a Black President."
+In 1968, she founded the Black Women's Liberation Committee for the SNCC, which became the Third World Women's Alliance.
+Beal is also a writer and has provided foundational writing to Black feminist thought.
+Some of her publications include "Slave of a Slave No More: Black Women in Struggle" and "The Making of a Black President".
+She is also included in the film "She's Beautiful When She's Angry," which focuses on historic footage of women known to be advocates for the women's liberation movements in the 1960s.